AriFordsham/GHCWiki/debugging.md

 - **Performance debugging**.

-  - [Debugging/ProfilingGhc](debugging/profiling-ghc): Debugging the performance of the compiler itself.
+  - [Debugging/ProfilingGhc](debugging/profiling-ghc): Profiling the compiler itself.
   - [Debugging/TickyTicky](debugging/ticky-ticky): for debugging performance-related issues in compiled code.
 Typically for performance debugging of the Simplifier and Core-level optimisations.
   - [Debugging/LowLevelProfiling](debugging/low-level-profiling): way to investigate low-level performance, typically for performance debugging of the code generator or RTS.